Mini: Mini Pick-up (1961–1983)

-As with the van, the pick-up had stamped metal slots for airflow into the engine compartment.
+As with the van, the pick-up also had a stamped metal grille for airflow into the engine compartment.
 The Pickup was basic, although the factory brochure described a "fully equipped Mini Pick-up is also available which includes a recirculatory heater".
 Passenger-side sun visor, seat belts, laminated windscreen, tilt tubes and cover were also available at extra cost.

 Like the van, the pick-up was renamed as the Mini 95 in 1978.

 A total of 58,179 Mini pick-up models were built.

 Morris Mini K (March 1969 – August 1971, Australia only)

 Built in the Australian British Motor Corporation factory at Zetland, New South Wales, using 80% local content, the Morris Mini K was advertised as the "great leap forward".
 The Mini K ('K' standing for Kangaroo) had a 1098 cc engine and was the last round-nosed model to be produced in Australia, originally priced at A$1780.
 The Mini K was offered in 2-door saloon and 2-door van body styles.
 It was distinctive in having wind-up windows and a swivelling quarterlight in Mk.I-style externally hinged doors.
 A small round sticker with a kangaroo logo was placed on the triangular panel between the door and the front body seam.
 The "Kangaroo" name was supposedly coined because it is claimed that a kangaroo can go all day without drinking which the advertisers used to emphasise the frugal fuel consumption and, possibly, larger fuel tank.